MelvDouc/chacomat/README.md

 ChacoMat.GameResult; // "1-0" | "0-1" | "1/2-1/2" | "*"
 ```

-Most components of the game (board, move, piece, position) can be serialized, for example, to be sent as a JSON response.
+Most components of the game (board, piece, position) can be serialized, for example, to be sent as a JSON response.

 ```typescript
 // Express server